kodecocodes/flta-materials/07-advanced-interactive-widgets/projects/final/README.md

 # Yummy

-Yummy is a food platform for customers to order food from a wide variety of restaurants
+AYummy is a food platform for customers to order food from a wide variety of restaurantss